 - Error, this form has already been uploaded

 The order in which the Note Template Group nodes appear in the sidebar can be changed by editing the Notes Template Order number.
 If the same number is assigned to multiple groups, the first group to be assigned the number will be listed first, followed by the second group, and so on.
-The first two nodes will always be Templates and Downloads - this cannot be changed.

 - You can add a new template directly to a group by selecting the group node title in the sidebar and clicking the plus button.
 Enter the template content as you would if it were created under the Template node.